Headaches and TMJ Problems

 TMJ headaches often recur in one or more regions of the head and face or can feel like tension headaches.

-TREATING HEADACHES IN P D REHAB
+TREATING HEADACHES IN PDR

-Treatment may include the Counterstrain technique, soft tissue mobilization, cervical traction, neck and back stretching, strengthening and mobilization as well as therapy of the spine.
+Treatment may include the Strain Counterstrain technique, soft tissue mobilization, cervical traction, neck and back stretching, strengthening and mobilization as well as therapy of the spine.
 Depending on the type of pain, heat/ice packs, ultrasound, and electrical stimulation can also bring tremendous relief.
 The important role in treating headaches plays education – we teach our patients relaxation techniques to practice at home and the importance of proper diet and water intake as well as keeping proper posture.